darrensapalo/facebook-data-collector/README.md

 # facebook-messenger
-A scaffolding tool for sending automated messages to people in Facebook Messenger.
+A scaffolding tool for loading and analyzing your conversations and user list in your Facebook Messenger.

-> In my experience, I had to message many people in Facebook messenger (40+ people) repeatedly (3x a day).
- > Like any sane developer, I automated my process.

 ## Installation

 1. Download the app by zip file or clone the project.
 2. Install npm dependencies by running `npm install`.
-3. Configure the `.env` file so that it can log into Facebook Messenger as you.
+3. Copy `test.env` into a new file named `.env`, and configure your username and password.
 4. Run the app using `npm run serve`.
 5. It will check your latest conversations in Messenger.
 It caches this information in `static/conversations.json`.
 6. It stores your most recent users you've conversed with.
 It caches this information in `static/users.json`.

 ### Coming soon

-1. It will utilise [Airtable](https://airtable.com) as a back end, storing your conversations, users, and messaging state.
-From Airtable, you will be able to configure what messages to send to which people.
-It stores your state.

-2. Preview the messages to be sent by running `npm run preview`.
+1. Add `sqlite` as a mechanism for storing local data (conversations, users, messaging states).

-## Is it safe?
+## Are my access credentials safe?

 The source code is open for you to review.
-Specifically, see `.env` file and `src/datasources/index`.
+Specifically, you can review the interaction between the `.env` file and `src/datasources/facebook.ts`.

 ## Rationale and Future Plans